SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/terms-and-def.md

 **Owning SharePoint Embedded Application**: The SharePoint Embedded Application that was used to originally register the Container Type.

 **Partner Tenant**: Also known as the "Owning Tenant" or "Partner Tenant."
 The tenant that developed the SharePoint Embedded Application.
 This is also the tenant that will be invoiced for any instances and usage of Storage Containers of the Container Type that they own.
-For example, a company Contoso develops a SharePoint Embedded application that Fabrikam has registered to run.
+For example, a company Contoso develops a SharePoint Embedded Application that Fabrikam has registered to run.
 In this case, Contoso is the owning tenant and Fabrikam is the consuming tenant.

-**SharePoint Embedded Application**: An application that leverages Storage Containers for storing content.
+**SharePoint Embedded Application**: An application that uses Storage Containers for storing content.

 **SharePoint Embedded Developer**: The application developer who built the SharePoint Embedded Application.